 Subdivision bonds are also known as:

-While some may refer to subdivision bonds as performance bonds, there is one major difference between them: the principal of the subdivision bond must pay the cost of the project rather than the obligee and regardless of who the principal is.
-Traditionally, the owner or developer secures the bond for construction.
-If the contractor agrees to do that, then the contractor is obligated to complete the improvements and pay the bills, whether or not the owner or developer pays the contractor.
+While some may refer to subdivision bonds as performance bonds, there is one major difference between them.
+With a subdivision bond, the principal of the subdivision bond must pay the cost of the project rather than the obligee, regardless of who the principal is.
+Traditionally, the owner or developer secures the contract bond for construction.
+If the contractor agrees to do that, then the contractor is obligated to complete the improvements and pay the bills, whether the owner or developer pays the contractor or not.

-Subdivisions are a growing construction segment, and government agencies require bonds on subdivision projects to ensure that contractors meet project expectations.
+Subdivisions are a growing construction segment, and government agencies require improvement bonds to ensure that contractors meet project expectations.